silgenius/sorting_algorithms/README.md

 # Sorting Algorithms

 Welcome to the Sorting Algorithms repository!
-This repository contains implementations and explanations of various sorting algorithms in different programming languages.
+This repository contains implementations and explanations of various sorting algorithms in C programming languages.
 The goal is to provide a resource for learning and understanding how different sorting algorithms work and their respective time complexities.

 ## Table of Contents